jwong65/LIUBrooklyn/assn2/content/posts/secondpost.md

 ------
 To create a post I would input "hugo new post" and then follow it with what it would be the file name.
 This would generate a folder within the content folder of the site.

 Inside the folder would be another folder titled "posts" and my first post would be located in the folder.
-I edited the file which would be used .md
+I edited the file which would be end in .md